zumoskala/junior-frontend/README.md

 I had to move assets file into src folder to import images into slider.
 I read that another way to do it is to eject and remove ModuleScopePlugin from webpack configuration file, but doing it would result in a loss of some features and its updates.
 Is there another, safe way to import assets from the outside of a src file?

+# Task 3
+During working on task 3 I noticed that some of the files were not pushed into repository in initial commit, so I pushed all of them to github.

+# Final

+I had a problem with deploying my app to github pages.
+While it was built correctly, after running 'npm run deploy' command I got an error saying:

+"git-upload-pack '.': git-upload-pack: command not found
+fatal: Could not read from remote repository.

+Please make sure you have the correct access rights and the repository exists.

+npm ERR! code ELIFECYCLE
+npm ERR! errno 1
+npm ERR! junior-frontend@0.1.0 deploy: `gh-pages -d build` npm ERR!
+Exit status 1 npm ERR! npm ERR!
+Failed at the junior-frontend@0.1.0 deploy script. npm ERR!
+This is probably not a problem with npm.
+There is likely additional logging output above.
+"

+Even though I tried various solutions mentioned on stackoverflow (e.g. regenerating an SSH key or adding informations to environmental path variable) it didn't work.
+I am wondering how this problem can be solved?

 ##